TNA World Championship: TNA World Heavyweight Championship Tournament (2013)

-Championship belt design
+Championship belt designs

-To date, the championship has had five belt designs, with the original title belt (which was unveiled in May 2007) having on its center plate an imprint of an eagle with its wings extended.
+To date, the championship has had seven belt designs, with the original title belt (which was unveiled in May 2007) having on its center plate an imprint of an eagle with its wings extended.
 The word "World" was placed above the eagle's head on a ribbon.
 The ribbon was wrapped around the bird's wings and body.
 Five stars were engraved on the ribbon when it passed over each of the bird's wings and the word "Champion" as it passed over the bird's talons.
 The words "Heavyweight Wrestling" were printed across the bird's chest.
 At the top of the center plate there was TNA logo.
 Four smaller side plates had an imprint of a globe centered with TNA's logo at the top and bottom of each.
 At each end of the title belt there was a small plate that covered the championship belt snaps with TNA's logo engraved on each.

 At the November 8, 2010 tapings of the November 11 episode of Impact!, TNA introduced a new design for the TNA World Heavyweight Championship belt, which the champion Jeff Hardy dubbed the "Immortal Championship", as part of the Immortal storyline.
 The new design consisted of a purple strap with a silver center plate depicting a masked head (designed to resemble Hardy's face with face paint), the TNA logo on the forehead and blue lines along the mask.
 There were four irregular dodecagonal side plates on the title belt, shaped like stars with rounded edges on two of the sides of these plates.

 The Immortal title belt was replaced by the third design of the championship belt at the March 14, 2011 tapings of the March 17 episode of Impact!, introduced by the reigning champion at the time, Sting.
 The design featured seven gold plates over a black leather strap.
 The center plate had faux diamonds aligned along its multiple rounded edges, similar to that of the Big Gold Belt.
 Over the center plate was a large TNA Wrestling logo and below it the words "Heavyweight Champion" engraved in silver.
 On each side of the center plate was a group of three smaller plates, one with a TNA logo engraved while the other two featured separate corresponding halves of a globe, on either side of the TNA logo side plate.
 This belt—modified with a white strap—returned in April 2020 after Moose declared himself as "TNA World Heavyweight Champion" following defeating several past TNA wrestlers, and with then-reigning Impact World Champion Tessa Blanchard being absent due to COVID-19 pandemic travel restrictions.
 Moose's title would remain unrecognized until February 2021, when it became officially sanctioned and recognized by Impact executive vice president Scott D'Amore.